Updated May 3, 2021 to reflect recent COVID-19 relief legislation.

 Federal Government Issued One-Time, Broad-Based Cash Assistance in Last Two Recessions.
 In 2001, the federal government issued about 90 million checks nationwide, totaling as much as $300 per single adults ($600 for married couples).
 Then again in 2008, the federal government issued about 125 million checks nationwide totaling between $300 and $600 for single adults ($600 to $1,200 for married couples) and an additional $300 per child.
-(In both cases, the size of the rebate depended on recipients’ income.)
 In both cases, these direct cash payments were intended in large part to alleviate the economic stress many households experienced during then current economic downturns.

-Some Low-Income Californians Are Not Eligible for Direct Cash Assistance.
-Although the direct cash assistance in the CARES Act is far more broad-based than in other cash assistance programs, it is still limited in two important ways.
+Some Low-Income Californians Are Not Eligible for Cash Assistance.
+Although the cash assistance in the CARES Act is far more broad-based than in other cash assistance programs, it is still limited in two important ways.
 First, only Californians who have already filed federal tax returns for 2018 or 2019 will receive cash assistance.
-(Some individuals who do not file taxes will still receive assistance, for example some older adults living primarily off of Social Security benefits.)
 Millions of Californians do not earn enough income to require them to file tax returns.
 Though some of these Californians nevertheless file taxes (in many cases to qualify for federal tax credits), an unknown number do not.
 (The federal deadline to file 2019 tax returns was recently extended to July 15, and anyone filing by that date would appear to be eligible for the assistance.)
 Second, about 800,000 California residents file taxes using an Individual Tax Identification Number (ITIN) rather than a Social Security Number due to their immigration status.
 The CARES Act renders ITIN filers ineligible for cash assistance.